CITPCSHARE/CREPDL/README.md

 This is a .Net library.
 It is usable from any .Net programming language such as C# and Visual Basic.

-There is a command-line program for invoking this library.
-But it is rudimentary.
+A rudimentary command-line program for invoking this library is provided.

+Another rudimentary command-line program for examining EPUB publications is provided.

 This does not contain any examples of CREPDL scripts.
 See another repository CREPDLScripts for a collection of CREPDL scripts.